-As a Limited Licence BIPRU Investment Firm, GSILUK neither holds Client Money nor Client Assets nor does the Firm lend money, and it is, therefore, not exposed to Credit Risk in its traditional sense.
-The Firm's direct exposure to Credit Risk is the risk that its investment management and/or investment advisory fees cannot be collected and its exposure to the banks where its income/revenue is deposited.
+As a Limited Licence BIPRU Investment Firm, GSIL UK neither holds Client Money nor Client Assets nor does the Firm lend money, and it is, therefore, not exposed to Credit Risk in its traditional sense.
+GSIL UK's direct exposure to Credit Risk is the risk that its investment management and/or investment advisory fees cannot be collected and its exposure to the banks where its income/revenue is deposited.
 All bank accounts are held with large international credit and regulated institutions.

-The Firm regularly monitors amounts due from its clients and it has appropriate credit control procedures in place.
-GSIL UK's credit control process is operated by its CEO together with the Firm's independent accountants and any outstanding balances are reported to senior management on a monthly basis via the Firm's management accounts.
+GSIL UK regularly monitors amounts due from its clients and it has appropriate credit control procedures in place.
+GSIL UK's credit control process is operated by its CEO together with GSIL UK's independent auditors and any outstanding balances are reported to senior management on a monthly basis via its management accounts.
 All management accounts are subject to an annual audit.
 Given the nature of its exposures, it has not been deemed necessary to implement a specific policy for hedging and mitigating credit risk and to apportion additional capital.

 GSIL UK's Board has set its Credit Risk appetite as 'LOW'.
 Credit Risk, for the purpose of Pillar 2, is assumed to be that calculated at Pillar 1.
-Consequently, the Firm has a limited number of credit exposures in respect of which it uses a risk weighted exposure of 8% of the total balance due in accordance with the provisions applied under the simplified standardised approach detailed in BIPRU 3.5 of the FCA Handbook.
-Consequently, credit risk is not considered by the Firm to be material for the purposes of this disclosure.
+Consequently, GSIL UK has a limited number of credit exposures in respect of which it uses a risk weighted exposure of 8% of the total balance due in accordance with the provisions applied under the simplified standardised approach detailed in BIPRU 3.5 of the FCA Handbook.
+Consequently, credit risk is not considered by GSIL UK to be material for the purposes of this disclosure.